INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/notes/jetstream_installation.md

 8. Open all applications with the "Show Apps" icon in the bottom left hand corner of the Web Desktop

-9. Drag the SLEAP icon into the dock
+9. Drag the DeepLabCut icon into the dock

 ## [Installing DeepLabCut](https://deeplabcut.github.io/DeepLabCut/docs/installation.html)
 1. Create a yaml file for DeepLabCut’s environment creation